Presidential Debate Disclaimer:

 But at the end of the day, I could say all of the above with just as much credibility because the answer doesn’t give any specific examples.
 And this is exactly what happens in a job interview.
 The candidate tells the hiring manager what they want to do, or what they think should be done.
 What we as candidates need to do in a job interview is articulate how we have had success solving a related problem the past.
 A hiring manager hears candidate and employee ideas every day of the week.
 It’s all just hot air to the manager.
 The candidates that receive job offers are the ones that have been able to articulate prior success and the steps taken to accomplish the desired outcomes.

 A history of success creating jobs or higher salaries would have been a demonstration of prior success.
-Demonstration of providing tax breaks to corporations would have shown prior success.
-In the context of a presidential debate / job interview, the above examples are talking points that I personally would NOT be able to demonstrate.
+Demonstration of providing tax breaks to corporations would have shown the prior success.
+In the context of a presidential debate/job interview, the above examples are talking points that I personally would NOT be able to demonstrate.
 HRC has the ability to separate herself from a monkey like HRNasty as a candidate for the position.

 Demonstration of success

-- Eight million kids every year have health insurance, because when I was first lady I worked with Democrats and Republicans to create the Children’s Health Insurance Program.
+- Eight million kids every year have health insurance because when I was the first lady I worked with Democrats and Republicans to create the Children’s Health Insurance Program.

 - Hundreds of thousands of kids now have a chance to be adopted because I worked to change our adoption and foster care system.